WATCH: LSU superfan Colton Moore's big game day experience

 BATON ROUGE - LSU superfan, Colton Moore, got the ultimate game day experience at Saturday's LSU game against Utah State.

-The 9-year-old from Alabama got the ultimate VIP experience.
+The 9-year-old from Alabama was treated like VIP.
 He toured the stadium, hung out with players and best of all he spent most of his time by his favorite head coach's side.

 As Colton walked the field with Coach O and his wife Kelly Orgeron Coach told Colton, "This is Death Valley where opponents' dreams come to die."